Skip to Content

 One important point: the other driver being drunk does not automatically prove every part of a civil injury case.
 You still need to show that the driver’s unsafe choices caused the crash and that you were harmed.

-A DUI charge is not the same thing as an injury claim
+Is a DUI charge the same thing as an injury claim?

-The DUI case is a criminal case.
-It focuses on punishing the impaired driver and protecting the public.
+The DUI case focuses on punishing the impaired driver and protecting the public.

 Your injury claim is a civil case.
 It focuses on paying for the harm you suffered, like medical bills, lost income, and how the injury changed your daily life.